douglasgreen/software-development/docs/software_testing/unit_testing.md

 testing feasible and straightforward.
 This not only enhances the quality of your software but also makes future maintenance and debugging more efficient.

+## Refactoring for Unit Tests

+1. Use [php-mock](https://github.com/php-mock/php-mock) to mock global functions.
+2. Use dependency injection for objects or provide a getter than can be used to mock the object.

 <!-- DSG/ChatGPT 8/1/2023 -->